triton-inference-server/model_analyzer/docs/config_search.md

 - Can only be run in `quick` search mode
 - Only supports up to four composing models
 - Does not support `cpu_only` option for composing models
+- Composing models cannot be ensemble or BLS models

-Ensemble models can be optimized using the Quick Search mode's hill climbing algorithm to search the ensemble sub-model's configuration spaces in parallel, looking for the maximal objective value within the specified constraints.
-Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under one hour (compared to the days it would take a brute force run to complete) for ensembles with up to four composing models.
+Ensemble models can be optimized using the Quick Search mode's hill climbing algorithm to search the composing models' configuration spaces in parallel, looking for the maximal objective value within the specified constraints.
+Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under one hour (compared to the days it would take a brute force run to complete) for ensembles that contain up to four composing models.

+After Model Analyzer has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the concurrency range before generation of the summary reports.

+---

+## BLS Model Search

+_This mode has the following limitations:_

+- Can only be run in `quick` search mode
+- Only supports up to four composing models
+- Composing models cannot be ensemble or BLS models

+BLS models can be optimized using the Quick Search mode's hill climbing algorithm to search the BLS composing models' configuration spaces, as well as the BLS model's instance count, in parallel, looking for the maximal objective value within the specified constraints.
+Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under one hour (compared to the days it would take a brute force run to complete) for BLS models that contain up to four composing models.

 After Model Analyzer has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the concurrency range before generation of the summary reports.